lykmapipo/weather/DOCUMENTATION.md

 ##### Returns

-- `Promise` promise resolve with present forecast on success or error on failure.
+- `Promise.&lt;object|Error&gt;` promise resolve with present forecast on success or error on failure.

 #### fetchWeekForecasts(optns)